xsuite/xfields/examples/beambeam_multibunch/design.md

 - storage of beam-beam configuration on the environment.

 These operations should be factored into element-independent helpers that produce an encounter description and its geometry.
-The conventional and rigid-bunch workflows should consume the same description.
+The particles and rigid-bunch workflows should consume the same description.

 The installation API can select a mode, for example: